 Kristi received a B.S. in sports studies from Guilford College in Greensboro, N.C., a M.S. in health and physical education with an emphasis in adapted physical education from N.C.
 A&T State University, and a Ph.D. in Adapted Physical Education with an emphasis in Pedagogy from Texas Woman’s University.

 Kristi spent 10 years teaching in the public school system prior to taking her position as the adapted physical education coordinator at UWSP.
 Her various positions included high school health and physical education teacher and women’s soccer coach in Greensboro, N.C., elementary physical education teacher in Saipan, Northern Mariana Islands, middle school health and physical education teacher in Burlington, N.C., adapted physical education teacher in Greensboro, N.C., and an adapted physical education consultant for a variety of school districts in North Carolina and Texas.

-In her free time, Kristi enjoys spending time with her best friend and husband Matt and her two delightful sons, Timmy and Daniel.
-They love to travel, fish, snowboard, camp, hike, paddle, play games, and read.
-They also take joy in volunteering and caring for their two cats and two dogs.
+In her free time, Kristi enjoys spending time with her best friend and husband Matt and visiting her two wonderful sons in college.
+She loves to travel, fish, snowshoe, hike, paddle, play games, and discover new technologies.
+She also spends a great deal of time caring for her three cats and two dogs.